alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-11-25-use-cases-for-python-environment-variables.md

 Many applications require access tokens: they can be API tokens, database passwords and so on.
 Storing such sensitive information inside the code base is just an accident waiting to happen, no matter how *sure* you are that you're *never* going to commit that special extra line to version control.

 Here's where environment variables come in handy.
 You could add your secret tokens to the `.env` file and load it with `dotenv` as we've seen above.
-Of course, you make sure that your `.gitignore` or `.hgignore` contains the `.env` file.
+Of course, you'd need to make sure that your `.gitignore` or `.hgignore` contains the `.env` file.

 In short, instead of: